-- You believe you might be disciplined by administration.
-See also p. xx - You receive notice from the College of Teachers that you are being investigated. - You are questioned or might be investigated by police or CAS.
+- You believe you might be disciplined by administra- tion.
+See pages 19 and 81 - You receive notice from the College of Teachers that you are being investigated. - You are questioned or might be investigated by police or CAS.

-• The school's admin. has asked you to contact the union.
+The school's admin. has asked you to contact the union.